cjcrosley/virtual-futures-project/step5.md

 ![](5-transit paths.PNG)

 ### Courtyards
 Another simple sorting problem.
-Discard all rooms with center points within a set of closed curves.
+Discard all blocks with center points within a set of closed curves.
+This test could also be applied at the room level to create more complex courtyard shapes.

 ![](5-courtyard.PNG)